johnkeel-thork/TET/README.md

 **EUROPE'S DIRT ROAD ADVENTURE**

 This repository is maintained by a private TET community developer.
-The Trans Euro Trail Community Interest Company is in not reponsible for the content found on this repository.
+The Trans Euro Trail Community Interest Company is in not responsible for the content found on this repository.